Prerequisite

 Description

 This course will cover topics in measurement theory and application beyond the basic principles covered in HAD5302H, Measurement in Clinical Research.
-Specifically, it will cover the theory, application and interpretation of more advanced approaches and statistical techniques such as confirmatory factor analysis, structural equation modeling, item response theory approaches, measurement error, minimally clinically important differences, response shift, conjoint analysis, discrete choice experiments and the mapping of measures to utility functions as they apply to measurement theory.
+Specifically, it will cover the theory, application and interpretation of more advanced approaches and statistical techniques including exploratory and confirmatory factor analysis, introduction to structural equation modeling, item response theory approaches (including Rasch analysis), measurement error, minimally clinically important differences, and benchmarks for acceptable states, and discrete choice experiments and conjoint analysis.
 The course mainly will be structured such that the first week will provide the theory and with the subsequent week(s) providing discussion of study design issues and interpretation of data output.
 Students will not be analyzing data.

 Objectives